Could birth control pills help young female athletes recover faster from concussions and reduce their symptoms?

 For the study, investigators enrolled 30 female collegiate athletes and assessed them three to 10 days after a concussion or mTBI.
 Assessments included an MRI scan to examine brain blood flow, a blood draw to examine progesterone levels and self-reported mTBI symptom questionnaires including the perceived stress questionnaire.
 Once an injured athlete was studied, the investigators enrolled a healthy control athlete that was matched based on age, ethnicity contraceptive use and type, and menstrual cycle phase.

-Clinicians may consider menstrual cycle phase when caring for injured athletes
+Clinicians may consider menstrual cycle when caring for athletes

 It may be helpful for clinicians caring for injured athletes to consider the phase of the athlete’s menstrual cycle and what, if any, hormonal contraceptives they are on, Herrold said.
 Both will affect progesterone levels and could affect brain blood flow and perceived stress.